Art Gene, Bath Street, Barrow-in-Furness,

 Since July 2018, Agorama has been investigating the possibilities of peer-2-peer (p2p) network infrastructures, while striving to establish a distributive autonomous network of platforms for creative exploration.
-Currently located at Rebecca’s Flat (Raven Row Gallery), the collective has been organising regular p2p web meet-ups for anyone interested in an alternative web, and in facilitating the development of alternative grass roots models for digital communication.
+When showing for Art Gene’s Extreme Views online exhibition, this was located at Rebecca’s Flat (Raven Row Gallery), the collective has been organising regular p2p web meet-ups for anyone interested in an alternative web, and in facilitating the development of alternative grass roots models for digital communication.
 Their aim is to form a community interested in experimenting, developing and maintaining a co-operative-based Internet infrastructure.

 The initial stage for the Server Co-op focused on community building and explored together current activities happening in the open source community around the development of new Internet protocols – particularly those that focused on peer to peer communication.
 At the heart of the World Wide Wed (WWW) there are various protocols in use which we take for granted such as HTTP, which allow for our computers (and smart phones) to speak with each other.
 The creator of the web, Sir Tim Berners-Lee, devised WWW’s system protocols on the basis of establishing a one to many connection.
 This fundamental ideas is what propelled the Web to be, at least in our current time, a powerful platform for broadcasting.

 Yet at the same time – which can be seen in recent political judicial hearings amongst other events – the web isn’t as open and free as once thought… It was with this thought in mind that the Server Co-op was born.